Can Eating Actually Make You Hungrier?

 4. Pizza

 We can never have just one.
-The white flour dough, hydrogenated oils, processed cheese, and preservatives are the perfect combination for confusing the brain and the body into believing “I need more!”
+The white flour dough acts as a refined-carb base, and unlike whole-food carbohydrates, it’s less filling; paired with hydrogenated oils, processed cheese, and preservatives, it’s the perfect combination for confusing the brain and the body into believing “I need more!”
 There is hope.
 You can adjust the recipe of your classic pizza to make it hit the spot on hunger.
-Revamping your pizza to include whole-wheat dough, lean meats, veggies, and a lighter serving of cheese can provide you with fiber and protein that leaves you full without feeling sick.
+Revamping your pizza to include whole-wheat or whole grains dough, lean meats, veggies, and a lighter serving of cheese can provide you with fiber and protein that leaves you full without feeling sick, since white bread-style dough lacks the fiber content and nutrients that better support a healthy diet.

 5. Sugary cereals

 How do you want to start your day?
 Drained and hungry or energetic and satisfied?
-Sugary cereals start our day with swings in insulin and unbalanced blood sugar.
+Many sugary cereals contain around 15 grams of sugar per serving.
+Sugary cereals start our day with swings in insulin and unbalanced blood sugar, and some versions marketed as reduced sugar may use artificial sweeteners or zero calories sweeteners that can still increase hunger.
 Our body tends to release cortisol in the morning, this makes it even more difficult to metabolize sugars.
 The day should be started with a high-protein breakfast that is rich in fiber.
-Try starting your day with 3 eggs or bran-based cereals with less than 5 g of sugar.
+Try starting your day with 3 eggs, bran-based cereals with less than 5 g of sugar, or Greek yogurt; low-fat dairy products often contain added sugars, and low fat yogurt can include sweeteners that spike blood sugar, while higher-protein options are usually more satisfying.

 Why do you pick up a snack?
-Is it because you’re hungry, or is it because it’s covered in a thick layer of icing or salt?
-Eating is meant to nourish our body and provide us with energy to help us make it through the day.
+Is it because you're hungry, or is it because it's covered in a thick layer of icing or salt?
+Eating is meant to nourish our body and provide us with energy to help us make it through the day, not just deliver a quick spike from sugary foods and drinks that lifts energy levels briefly and leaves you hungry again soon.
 Eating baked goods for breakfast or greasy pizza for dinner will make you feel good in the moment but make you sluggish and tired later.
-Make better meal choices to feel good throughout the day and not just during that first bite.
+Sugary foods can heighten cravings and disrupt satiety cues, and stress or eating too quickly can make appetite harder to manage.
+Make better meal choices as part of a balanced diet, and balance meals with protein, fiber, and healthy fats to help you feel satisfied longer throughout the day and not just during that first bite.